Logical Illiterate Confirms Nomination

 In that case, I rather think I was a little too-hasty in describing Mr B as the Internet's answer to the Three Wise Monkeys.

 I now regret insulting both their good name and superior Simian intellect.

 1. I am grateful to Mr B for confirming an allegation I made In Essay Twelve Part One:

 While it is true that Marxists in general hold that language is a social product, few seem to have thought through the full implications of that idea.
 [Quoted from here.]

-Or, in Mr B's case: seem to have given it any thought at all!
+Or, in Mr B's case: he seems to have given it no thought at all!